Marc-Beyer/Math-Fishing-Game/README.md

 ## GameManager
 Has a list of GameObject and calls an 'update'-function every frame.

-The gameloop is only active if 'isActive: bool' is _true_.
+The game-loop is only active if 'isActive: bool' is _true_.
 ___
 ## UIManager
 Handles UI-interaction.